Previous Phases

 The Scottish Government funds the programme.

-Each local Council has been provided with an allocation of devices to distribute to people living in their area.
+Each local Council was provided with an allocation of devices to distribute to people living in their area.

-Organisations working with people in the target groups can apply for devices to distribute through an open application process.
+Organisations working with people in the target groups could apply for devices to distribute through an open application process.